 The GOAT Returns: Nunes’ Preparation and Motivation

 Amanda Nunes’ training camp for UFC 324 has featured a strategic addition that speaks to her understanding of Kayla Harrison’s vulnerabilities.
 Larissa Pacheco, the only woman to defeat Harrison in MMA competition, has joined Nunes’ preparation team to provide insight into how to beat the champion.
-Pacheco lost to Harrison twice before finally outpointing her in 2022 to win the PFL lightweight tournament, learning through those defeats what adjustments were necessary to neutralize Harrison’s Olympic-level judo and relentless pressure.
+Pacheco lost to Harrison twice before finally outpointing her in 2022 to win the PFL lightweight tournament, per ESPN MMA, learning through those defeats what adjustments were necessary to neutralize Harrison’s Olympic-level judo and relentless pressure.

 The Pacheco collaboration reveals Nunes’ approach to this fight.
 Rather than relying solely on her own extensive experience, she’s seeking specific intelligence about Harrison’s tendencies, habits, and areas of potential exploitation.
 Nunes has always been a student of the game despite her natural physical gifts, and her willingness to bring in Pacheco suggests she understands that Harrison presents unique challenges that previous opponents did not.